Ingress

 set some env variables for easier processing

-INGRESS=<THE NAME OF YOUR INGRESS RESOURCE> -
+USERNAME=<YOUR USERNAME>SECRET_NAMESPACE=<THE NAMESPACE FOR THE SECRET>INGRESS_NAMESPACE=<THE NAMESPACE OF YOUR INGRESS RESOURCE>INGRESS=<THE NAME OF YOUR INGRESS RESOURCE> -

 create the kubernetes secret which contains the credentials for basic auth.
 It can also be created in a different namespace than your ingress resource is stored.
 You will need the

-package in Debian/Ubuntu).kubectl create secret generic basic-auth-secret --namespace=$SECRET_NAMESPACE --from-literal=auth=$USERNAME:$(mkpasswd -m sha-512)
+mkpasswdtool installed locally (can be found in thewhoispackage in Debian/Ubuntu).kubectl create secret generic basic-auth-secret --namespace=$SECRET_NAMESPACE --from-literal=auth=$USERNAME:$(mkpasswd -m sha-512) -

 add some annotations to your ingress object